We're heading to Thailand this year in November for 3 weeks.

 Phuket Islands - Tenta Nakara is simply amazing, calm, fantastic food, and a bit different.
 I highly recommend it!

-agoda.com is a great site for booking accomm - cheapest, has lots of reviews. over 8 years agoAnswered by Bri via Travellr.com
+agoda.com is a great site for booking accomm - cheapest, has lots of reviews. about 10 years agoAnswered by Bri via Travellr.com

-Actually, if I was to return to Thailand any time soon, I'd visit this off-the-beaten track place: http://www.guardian.co.uk/travel/2010/sep/18/thailand-isaan-region-walking-mekong over 8 years ago
+Actually, if I was to return to Thailand any time soon, I'd visit this off-the-beaten track place: http://www.guardian.co.uk/travel/2010/sep/18/thailand-isaan-region-walking-mekong about 10 years ago

 Wow, that's an awful lot of travelling for your first time there.

 In Bangkok, I stayed in a 2 bed apartment with these http://www.centrepoint.com/ which was located at the Lang Suan which was easily walkable to the sky train - although they happily provided a free tuk-tuk to drop you off.
-Place was clean, tidy, rooms were fantastic and the price was good and included breakfast. over 8 years ago
+Place was clean, tidy, rooms were fantastic and the price was good and included breakfast. about 10 years ago

 Your plan sounds great.
 But agree with Sam and Original Nomad, it is rather a lot of travel.
 One of the things most worth experiencing here is the Thai people.
-Maybe consider slowing down a bit so you can experience some of the culture. almost 8 years ago
+Maybe consider slowing down a bit so you can experience some of the culture. over 9 years ago